aosabook/500lines/dagoba/dagoba.markdown

 The only difference between them is what they do when a cycle is about to be formed: for vertices, we skip the edge list entirely.
 For edges, we replace each vertex with its ID.
 That gets rid of all the cycles we created while building the graph.

-We're manually manipulating JSON in `Dagoba.jsonify`, which generally isn't recommended as the JSON format is persnickety.
+We're manually manipulating JSON in `Dagoba.jsonify`, which generally isn't recommended as the JSON format is rather persnickety.
 Even in a dose this small it's easy to miss something and hard to visually confirm correctness.

 We could merge the two replacer functions into a single function, and use that new replacer function over the whole graph by doing `JSON.stringify(graph, my_cool_replacer)`.
 This frees us from having to manually massage the JSON output, but the resulting code may be quite a bit messier.
 Try it yourself and see if you can come up with a well-factored solution that avoids hand-coded JSON.
 (Bonus points if it fits in a tweet.)